dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 If VoodooGPIO isn't attached, then you may need to modify the `_STA` method in the `GPI0` device.
 In that case, you will need to find the GPI0 device in ACPI.

-First open your decompiled DSDT you got from [Dumping the DSDT](/Manual/dump.md) and [Decompiling and Compiling](/Manual/compile.md) with either maciASL(if in macOS) or any other text editor if in Windows or Linux (VSCode has an [ACPI extension](https://marketplace.visualstudio.com/items?itemName=Thog.vscode-asl) that can also help).
+First open your decompiled DSDT you got from [Dumping the DSDT](/Manual/dump.md) and [Decompiling and Compiling](/Manual/compile.md) with either MaciASL(if in macOS) or any other text editor if in Windows or Linux (VSCode has an [ACPI extension](https://marketplace.visualstudio.com/items?itemName=Thog.vscode-asl) that can also help).

 Next search for `Device (GPI0)`.
 You should get a result similar to this: